Antisocial personality disorder

-Antisocial personality disorder is diagnosed based on a psychological evaluation that assesses the history and severity of symptoms.
-To be diagnosed with antisocial personality disorder, a person must have had conduct disorder during childhood.
+Antisocial personality disorder is diagnosed based on a psychological evaluation.
+The health care provider will consider how long and how severe the person's symptoms are.
+To be diagnosed with antisocial personality disorder, a person must have had emotional and behavioral problems (conduct disorder) during childhood.

 Treatment of Antisocial personality disorder

 Antisocial personality disorder is one of the most difficult personality disorders to treat.
-People with this condition rarely seek treatment on their own.
+People with this condition usually do not seek treatment on their own.
 They may only start therapy when required to by a court.

-Behavioral treatments, such as those that reward appropriate behavior and have negative consequences for illegal behavior, may hold the most promise.
-Certain forms of talk therapy are also being explored.
+Behavioral treatments, such as those that reward appropriate behavior and have negative consequences for illegal behavior, may work in some people.
+Talk therapy may also help.

-Persons with antisocial personality who have other disorders, such as a mood or substance disorder, are often treated for those problems as well.
+People with an antisocial personality who have other disorders, such as a mood or substance use disorder, are often treated for those problems as well.

 Symptoms tend to peak during the late teenage years and early 20s.
 They sometimes improve on their own by a person's 40s.

-Complications can include imprisonment, drug abuse, violence, and suicide.
+Complications may include imprisonment, drug abuse, violence, and suicide.